opulo-inc/docs/docs/misc/troubleshooting/solutions/index.md

 ## Bad Fiducial Scan

 It's possible that when OpenPnP scans for the fiducials on your PCB, it actually found a bright section of silkscreen or another pad, and that shifted all the placements on your board.
 Rerun your fiducial scan and check to see if OpenPnP is correctly finding the fiducial.
-Instructions for tuning a vision pipeline for fiducials can be found [here](../vision-pipeline-adjustment/index.md).
+See the instructions for [Tuning the PCB Fiducial Pipeline](../../../vision-pipeline-adjustment/3-pcb-fiducial-pipeline.md).

 ## Incorrect Feeder Z Position